 Downwind, you are looking to once again be using the main to keep the heel of the boat correct.
 In light air, you want to have the main eased enough so that with any more ease it would be luffing because of the spinnaker.
 When in doubt, tighter is better than looser, and you should always feel pressure in the mainsheet.

-You can use the outhaul for power in the bottom of the mainsail because outhaul tension primarily adjusts the shape in the main’s lower third.
+You can use the outhaul for power in the bottom of the mainsail because outhaul tension primarily adjusts the shape in the main’s intermediate third.
 A looser outhaul increases lower leech “hook” and adds fullness.
 This can aid pointing ability as well as increasing power.
 A tighter outhaul flattens the lower sections of the main, which helps to minimize windward helm and reduce drag.
 Remember that in flat water and light winds a flatter sail is fast, whereas in chop, a slightly fuller sail is needed to give the necessary punch.

 A good guide for tensioning the outhaul is the distance between the side of the boom and the middle of the foot of the main.
 In heavy winds, the outhaul should be tensioned tightly so that there are about 1-2 finger widths between the boom and the middle of the foot of the main.
 In choppy conditions or when power is needed, ease the outhaul so that there is about a 3-finger gap.
 Never have the outhaul any looser except while sailing downwind, at which time it can be eased so that there is about a 4-4.5 finger gap.